Sør-Fron Municipality: General information

-Fron Municipality was established as on 1 January 1838 when the new formannskapsdistrikt law went into effect.
-On 1 January 1851, the municipality was divided in two.
-The northwest portion became Nord-Fron Municipality (population: 4,685) and the southeast portion became Sør-Fron Municipality (population: 3,421).
-On 27 July 1956, a small area of Sør-Fron Municipality (population: 7) was transferred to the neighboring Vestre Gausdal Municipality.
+Fron Municipality was established on 1 January 1838, when the new formannskapsdistrikt law came into force.
+On 1 January 1851, the municipality was divided in two: the northwestern part became Nord-Fron Municipality, with a population of 4,685, while the southeastern part became Sør-Fron Municipality, with a population of 3,421.
+On 27 July 1956, a small area of Sør-Fron Municipality, with seven residents, was transferred to the neighbouring Vestre Gausdal Municipality.

-During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1966, Nord-Fron Municipality (population: 5,758) and Sør-Fron Municipality (population: 3,648) were merged to form a new Fron Municipality (with similar borders to the old Fron Municipality that existed from 1838 to 1851 minus the Sjoa area had switched from Nord-Fron Municipality to Sel Municipality).
+During the 1960s, many municipal mergers took place across Norway as a result of the work of the Schei Committee.
+On 1 January 1966, Nord-Fron Municipality, with 5,758 inhabitants, and Sør-Fron Municipality, with 3,648 inhabitants, were merged to form a new Fron Municipality.
+Its borders were broadly similar to those of the old Fron Municipality that had existed from 1838 to 1851, except that the Sjoa area had been transferred from Nord-Fron Municipality to Sel Municipality.

-The 1966 merger was not well-liked among the residents of the new municipality.
-On 1 January 1977, the merger was reversed and Nord-Fron Municipality (population: 6,131) and Sør-Fron Municipality (population: 3,509) were recreated using their old borders from 1965.
+The 1966 merger was not widely supported among residents of the new municipality.
+On 1 January 1977, the merger was reversed, and Nord-Fron Municipality, with a population of 6,131, and Sør-Fron Municipality, with a population of 3,509, were re-established along their 1965 borders.

-Historically, the municipality was part of the old Oppland county.
-On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).
+Historically, Sør-Fron belonged to the former Oppland county.
+On 1 January 2020, the municipality became part of the newly created Innlandet county, formed through the merger of Hedmark and Oppland.

 Name

-The municipality (originally the parish) is named after the old Fron farm (Frón) since the first Fron Church was built there.
-The first element is sør which means "southern".
-The last element is uncertain, but it may come from the word frón which means "earth" or "land".
-Thus the name of the municipality is "(the) southern (part of) Fron" (since the parish of Fron was divided in 1851 into a "north" and a "south" part).
-Historically, it was called Søndre Fron, using another word which also means "south".
-Historically, the name of the municipality was spelled Søndre Fron.
-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Sør-Fron, using an alternate word for "south".
+The municipality, originally the parish, is named after the old Fron farm, recorded in Old Norse as Frón, since the first Fron Church was built there.
+The first element is sør, meaning "southern".
+The final element is uncertain, but may derive from frón, meaning "earth" or "land".
+The name therefore refers to the southern part of Fron, after the parish was divided in 1851 into northern and southern sections.
+Historically, the municipality was called Søndre Fron, using another word meaning "south".
+The name was also spelled Søndre Fron until 3 November 1917, when a royal resolution changed the official spelling to Sør-Fron.